zot-code/zot/README.md

 # Zot

-> A Node and React package based CMS framework.
+> A Node / React, package based CMS framework.

 Inspired by legendary open-source content management systems like WordPress, Drupal, and Django - Zot focuses on modern design, engineering, and distribution.